 Sakana AI reports using this approach to build EvoLLM-JP from Japanese-language and math-oriented models, optimizing for the evaluations selected in that work.[10]
 The principle is straightforward: treat each merge configuration as a "genome," score it on validation data, mutate its parameters, and retain better-scoring candidates.
 The resulting model inherits the objective's coverage and blind spots, so release gates still need independent slices.

 In practice, a small grid search is a transparent baseline: try lambda values in [0.2, 0.4, 0.6, 0.8] for each task vector, measure each required slice on held-out data, and retain only configurations that clear all release gates.
-For a logistics merge, those slices should include carrier-policy questions, refund scenarios, and catalog lookups; a shipping-only objective does not protect refund behavior.
+For a code/math/chat merge, those slices should include code-generation tests, math word problems, and instruction-following prompts; a code-only objective doesn't protect math behavior.

 Not every merge averages weights.
 Mergekit's passthrough method copies selected tensors or layer ranges from source models into the output checkpoint.[1]
 This is model splicing rather than interpolation: tensor dimensions must compose, while useful behavior across the splice remains an evaluation result.

-For example, a recipe might copy layers 0-19 from checkpoint A and layers 20-31 from checkpoint B. Compatible dimensions make that artifact constructible; they do not show that B's later layers can interpret the hidden states produced by A's earlier layers.
+For example, a recipe might copy layers 0-19 from checkpoint A and layers 20-31 from checkpoint B. Compatible dimensions make that artifact constructible; they don't show that B's later layers can interpret the hidden states produced by A's earlier layers.

 Use passthrough as an experiment with explicit source lineage, layer boundaries, and the same per-task gates used for any other candidate.
 A successful build only proves shape compatibility.

 When a merge goes wrong, the model usually tells you quickly.
-Here are three common failure patterns, their causes, and how to fix them:
+Three common failure patterns, their causes, and their fixes are:

 | Symptom | Likely Cause | Fix |